Consensys/mythx-docs/docs/source/getting-started/index.rst

 This key can be passed to the MythX Security tool as an environment variable :code:`MYTHX_API_KEY`.

 .. note:: Although using the API key is the recommended means of authentication, there are certain tools that do net yet support the API token (for example, Remix).
-For these tools, you can authenticate via ETH address/Username and Password.
+For these tools, you can authenticate via Ethereum address/Username and Password.

 Please see :ref:`the specific page for your tool <tools>` to see more details about linking your account.